rootyJeon/llama3_finetuning/README.md

 The dataset will be downloaded by the *Datasets library*.

 ## 3. Finetune the Llama3 with PyTorch FSDP, Q-LoRA
-Since our code is optimized for 4 GPUs, you need to adjust your settings.
-Also, you need to use ```torchrun``` for finetuning as we are running in a distributed training.
+Since our code is optimized for 4 GPUs, you may need to adjust your settings.
+Also, you need to use ```torchrun``` for finetuning as we are running in a distributed manner.
 For ```torchrun``` and FSDP we need to set the environment variable ```ACCELERATE_USE_FSDP``` and ```FSDP_CPU_RAM_EFFICIENT_LOADING``` to tell transformers/accelerate to use FSDP and load the model in a memory-efficient way. <br>

-*Note: To NOT CPU offloading you need to change the value of fsdp and remove offload.
-This only works on > 40GB GPUs since it requires more memory.* <br>
+*Note: To NOT CPU offloading, you need to change the value of fsdp and remove CPU offloading.
+This is only available on > 40GB GPUs since it requires more memory.* <br>

 Now, start your finetuning with the following command 🚀:
 ```
-ACCELERATE_USE_FSDP=1 FSDP_CPU_RAM_EFFICIENT_LOADING=1 torchrun --nproc_per_node=4 ./scripts/run_fsdp_qlora.py --config llama_3_70b_fsdp_qlora.yaml
+ACCELERATE_USE_FSDP=1 FSDP_CPU_RAM_EFFICIENT_LOADING=1 torchrun --nproc_per_node=4 run_fsdp_qlora.py --config llama_3_70b_fsdp_qlora.yaml
 ```
 ### Expected Memory usage: